 Lisa Couturier is author of The Hopes of Snakes & Other Tales from the Urban Landscape.
 She is a 2012 Pushcart Prize winner for her essay “Dark Horse” a contributing editor for Pushcart, and named a notable essayist in Best American Essays in 2004, 2006 and 2011.
 Her collection of poems, Animals / Bodies, won the 2015 New England Poetry Club Chapbook Award.
 Her work has appeared in Orion, Orion’s Animals & People, National Geographic’s Heart of a Nation, and the American Nature Writing series, among other publications.
 Her papers are part of The Sowell Family Collection in Literature, Community and the Natural World.
 She lives on an agricultural reserve in Maryland and is at work on a memoir about her horses.

 APPLICATION AND ACCEPTANCE

-Applications are considered on a rolling basis and will continue to be reviewed until the workshop is full.
 Workshops will be offered in poetry, fiction, and creative nonfiction.
 For prose, a writing sample of 1,500 words will be required; for poetry, a sample of up to 6 pages of poetry will be required.
-Acceptances will be made on a rolling basis and applicants will be notified whether they have been admitted approximately four to six weeks after they apply.
+Acceptances will be made on a rolling basis and applicants will be notified whether they have been admitted within 2 weeks of applying.